 - Additional 90 Chromebooks purchased for incoming 6th graders

 St. Margaret School Technology Initiatives

 - Chromebook Initiative: St. Margaret began its Chromebook initiative in 2016.
-Our 6th and 7th grade students currently participate in our 1-1 technology program.
-We utilize the Lenovo’s N-series Chromebooks which are geared toward K-12 students and designed with the students in mind.
-Students will remove their Chromebooks in the morning from a secure storage cart during homeroom and return it to the cart for charging before leaving school.
-The teachers have full discretion over where, when and how the Chromebooks will be used throughout the school day.
-The students’ Chromebook will be assigned to that student for the three years in middle school.
-In addition to our Chromebook initiative, St. Margaret has a very large number of IPads, Chromebooks, laptops and desktops spread across our two campuses for use by all our students giving them access to a secure internet, installed apps and printers.
-G suite is provided to help teachers and students with many exciting uses including Google classroom, school projects, class work, and homework.
+Our 6th and 7th-grade students currently participate in our 1-1 technology program.
+We utilize the Acer Spin 311 and Lenovo 300e 2nd Gen Chromebooks, which are geared toward K-12 students and designed with the students in mind.
+Students will remove their Chromebooks in the morning from a secure storage cart during homeroom and return them to the cart for charging before leaving school.
+The teachers have full discretion over where, when, and how the Chromebooks will be used throughout the school day.
+The student’s Chromebook will be assigned to that student for the three years in middle school.
+In addition to our Chromebook initiative, St. Margaret has iPads with a 1:1 ratio of devices to students in K-2 and Chromebooks with a 1:1 ratio of devices to students in grades 3-8 giving them access to secure internet, installed apps, and printers.
+G Suite is provided to help teachers and students with many exciting uses, including Google classroom, school projects, class work, and homework.

 - 3D Printing: In addition to the core technology integrated curriculum, 3D printing has been added as an activity to enhance instruction throughout many of the schools in the Archdiocese of Baltimore.